What is the NDIS and what does it mean for me?

 - represent value for money

-- be beneficial to you and be proven to work (tried and tested), and
+- be beneficial to you and be evidence-based (tried and tested), and

 - take into account informal family, carer and community support that is available to you.